AminaB/devops/cicd/Readem.md

     - verified tomcat container is still up : docker ps
     - go to @ip:8080/webapp to see your site web
 #### create docker file to automate this config
     - sudo vi Dockerfile
     FROM tomcat:latest
     COPY ./webapp.war /usr/local/tomcat/webapps
     Run cp -r /usr/local/tomcat/webapps;dist/* /usr/local/tomcat/webapps
     - create image from docker file sudo docker build -t custom-image .
     - run image
      docker run -d -p 8080:8080 --name custom-container custom-image
     - go to @ip:8080/webapp to see your site web

 #### we can create image from jenkins to automate
     - add these commands to post-build actions -> transfers-> exec command : sudo docker build -t custom-image . docker run -d -p 8080:8080 --name custom-container custom-image
     - inconvenient of create container in jenkins. jenkins always create an image if we run another build, it will fail because we have already a running container with same name first we have to stop and remove manually the container before running new build
+#### ssh connection to another linux server
+    - ssh connection from server x to server y :
+        - server x: ssh-keygen
+        - server x : cd .ssh ( we have to keys private and public) _ in server 2 allow password authentication sudo su - vi /etc/ssh/sshd_config : passwordauthent to yes service sshd reload add password to ec2-user : passwd ec2-user
+        - deploy public key to server y server x : ssh-copy-id ec2-user@@ipy : the public key wil be in .ssh/authorized_keys in server y
+        - now you can connect to server y ssh ec2-user@@ipy
+    - exit